 Another challenge of broadcasting sporting events in VR is the potential loss of social interaction.
 Watching a football game tends to be something we do with friends, but if you are wearing a headset it would be difficult to hold a conversation.

 Virtually Live has come up with a solution for this.
 They use 3D tracking technology to capture a game and then model it virtually in near real-time.
 This enables viewers to explore a stadium and watch games from any viewpoint.
 But they also integrate video and audio channels so that fans can interact with each other whilst enjoying the action.

 It seems clear that virtual reality is here to stay.
 Decades of research and development have taken us to this point, and there is still much more R&D to be done.
 The future of virtual reality is an incredibly exciting area of technology.
 But ultimately, no one yet knows the extent of the impact it will have on our lives.
 This is definitely an exciting area of innovation to watch!

 If you are working on VR software or hardware development and are attempting to overcome technical challenges, you may well qualify for R&D tax relief.

-R&D tax credits can be worth up to 33p for every £1 spent on qualifying activity and can be used to hire more staff, delay funding rounds and carry out deeper R&D, among other things.
-Make sure you have the best team on your side to maximise your claims and protect them from risk.
+R&D tax credits can be worth up to 27p for every £1 spent on qualifying activity on or before 1 April 2023 and can be used to hire more staff, delay funding rounds and carry out deeper R&D, among other things.
+Make sure you have the best team on your side to maximise the impact of your claims and protect them from risk.
 To discuss whether your VR project might qualify, contact our expert team of chartered tax advisers and sector specialists.